Frequently Asked Questions

 • Platform (Self-Serve) — Your team gets full access to OrynIQ and runs everything independently.
 You connect your ServiceNow instance, trigger scans, investigate findings with the AI agent, and produce reports on your own schedule.
 Ideal if you have internal ServiceNow expertise and want continuous visibility without outside involvement.

-• Managed PHaaS — A hands-on engagement where a seasoned ServiceNow architect from Logan Poynter LLC embeds with your team for the duration of the engagement.
+• Managed PHaaS — A hands-on engagement where a seasoned ServiceNow Success Advisor embeds with your team for the duration of the engagement.
 This isn't a feature tier or a managed scan service — it's an active recovery partnership.
-You get a structured 90-day roadmap built around your platform's specific findings, guided execution of remediation priorities, and direct access to an architect who knows your environment.
+You get a structured 90-day roadmap built around your platform's specific findings, guided execution of remediation priorities, and a quarterly review to ensure things are trending in the right direction.
 After the initial engagement, that resource stays available as an ongoing reference point.
 Ideal if you're heading into a transformation, upgrade, or governance reset and want expert ownership of the platform health work — not just a tool to run it yourself.

 Managed PHaaS is not an upgrade from self-serve — it's a different kind of engagement for a different situation.
 If you're unsure which fits, reach out and we'll talk through it honestly.